Humbly Homemade

 Jump to Recipe Save RecipeSaved!

-My Grandma's simple Korean kimchi is mild & easy to make with just 3 simple ingredients.
-Yet it's still full of flavor from the quick-fermented vegetables.
-All you need to make this crunchy side dish is cabbage, cucumbers and salt!
+My Grandma's simple Korean kimchi is mild & easy to make with just cabbage, cucumbers, and salt.
+It's still full of flavor from the quick-fermented vegetables, and tastes great alongside everything from rice & meat to noodles.

-chopsticks holding fermented cabbage and cucumber over a glass jar of Grandma's Simple Kimchi
+A pair of chopsticks holding fermented cabbage and cucumber over a glass jar.

 Inspiration from My Grandma for this Kimchi Recipe